-The sport hall does not have any dedicated electric system.
+The canteen does not have any dedicated electric system.
 It is equipped with lighting and 230V sockets.
+In the kitchen there is mechanical ventilation - exhaust hoods and fridges.
+There are no electric ovens, only gas fired ovens.

 The building was built in 1956, and first ever regulations concerning building partitions requirements in Poland have been introduced in 1955.
 It is probable that if the building design was finished before 1955, the partitions were not designed according to any regulations.